Covid-19 Updates and Policy

-We ask that if you have symptoms of any kind, that you please use the Client Portal or call the office to reschedule your appointment until 7 days after your last symptom.
+In March of 2020, we implemented an infectious disease policy for the whole of Sacred Wandering, including our behavioral health ministry.
+That policy is roughly outlined below.
+We ask that if you have symptoms of any kind, you please use the Client Portal or call the office to reschedule your appointment until 7 days after your last symptom.
 This includes symptoms of flu, common cold, or other potential risks.
 Please help us stop the spread of the cold and other viruses.

-- Cover your cough or sneeze with a tissue, handkerchief, or at the very least your arm or hand.
+- Please cover your cough or sneeze with a tissue, handkerchief, or at the very least your arm or hand.

-- Wash your hands after using the bathroom, after coughing or sneezing, or anytime you have come in contact with other germs or viruses.
+- Wash and/or sanitize your hands after using the bathroom, after coughing or sneezing, or anytime you suspect you have come in contact with other germs or viruses.

 - If you are experiencing physical symptoms that are more than your average flue or cold, please immediately contact your medical provider.